 APAL can analyse your compost samples.
-Composts can be used as a source of nutrition and/or soil amendment and are typically blended with conventional fertiliser sources to improve production.
+Composts can be used as a source of nutrition and/or soil amendment and are typically combined with conventional fertiliser sources to improve production.
 However, considerable variations associated with the compost manufacturing process make testing particularly important to understand the composition of your compost.
 This will then enable you to budget the nutrition for yield outcomes.

 Only dry or composted materials are accepted by APAL.
 We are unable to test raw or uncomposted manure or untreated effluent.
 If in doubt, give us a call before sending us your samples.
+If you have raw manure or effluent we can discuss optioins with one of our partner laboratories.

 File size: 425 KBFile format: pdf